geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 		- Auto-accept requests: **No**

-		- Send membership requests to the following e-mail address: If Holly Dickson’s email appears, select in the field and then select the **X** that appears to the right of her address to remove it, and then enter **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider)
+		- Send membership requests to the following e-mail address: If Holly Dickson’s email appears, replace her email with the MOD Administrator's email, which is **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider)

 		- Choose the permission level group members get on this site: **Full Control – Has full control**